• Blog

 The flipped learning model

-• The instructor creates instructional videos (or gathers other content, like readings or audio files) to introduce electrical circuits.
+• The instructor creates instructional videos (or gathers other content, like readings, or audio files) to introduce electrical circuits.

-• Students watch the short videos at home, reviewing it as many times as needed to reach understanding.
+• Students watch the short videos at home, reviewing as many times as needed to reach understanding.

-• In the classroom, students work together to build an elementary electrical circuit.
-The teacher rotates between groups to facilitate, support, and pose questions.
+• The teacher rotates between groups to facilitate, support, and pose questions.

-In the flipped model, skills like understanding and remembering are reserved for at-home learning, while classroom time is spent providing active opportunities to apply, analyze, evaluate, and create.
+In the flipped model, lower-order skills like understanding and remembering are reserved for at-home learning, while classroom time is spent providing active opportunities to apply, analyze, evaluate, and create.

-Students are responsible for coming to class with a basic understanding of concepts, and teachers help students play an active role in synthesizing those concepts together in the classroom.
+Students are responsible for coming to class prepared with a basic understanding of concepts, and teachers help students play an active role in synthesizing those concepts together in the classroom.

 Traditional vs. flipped learning: A quick summary